FP-Guitar/eeelcollector/README_building.md

 	- Temporarily (only for the current shell)

-		Run one of the followings in the terminal:
+		DoFileWatching one of the followings in the terminal:

 		- clang